bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 category: front-matter
 ---

+Front matter is a snippet of [YAML](https://yaml.org/) which sits between two triple-dashed lines at the top of a file.
+You use front matter to add metadata, like a title or a description, to files such as pages and posts as well as site layouts.
+Front matter can be used in various ways to set configuration options on a per-file basis, and starting with Bridgetown v0.13, you can even write Ruby code for dynamic front matter variables ([see details below](/docs/front-matter/#ruby-front-matter)).

+## Using Front Matter

-Any file that contains a [YAML](https://yaml.org/) front matter block will be processed by Bridgetown as a special file.
+Any file that contains a front matter block will be specially processed by Bridgetown.
+Files without front matter are considered [static files](/docs/static_files/) and are copied verbatim from the source folder to destination during the build process.

 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example:

 ```yaml
 ---